cbosdo/SUSELabsConf19/paper/proceedings.md

 ## Tradition vs Salt ##

-SUSE Manager used to be a downstream of an old and now less active project: spacewalk (https://spacewalkproject.github.io).
+SUSE Manager used to be a downstream of an old and now less active project: [spacewalk](https://spacewalkproject.github.io).
-However since May 2018 it has been open sourced into a new project: Uyuni (https://www.uyuni-project.org).
+However since May 2018 it has been open sourced into a new project: [Uyuni](https://www.uyuni-project.org).
 This has some consequences on the whole project architecture, with a lot of legacy code being around.

 SUSE Manager 3 introduced Salt.